 Children often move at break-neck speeds, so it’s a good thing that wood floors can give a softer landing than your typical stone or tile surface.

-Obviously, carpet will give a kinder landing, but carpet is some dirty business.
-With no provocation, carpet opens up its doors to dust mites and can host more than 5,000 of these critters per square foot!
+Obviously, the carpet will give a kinder landing, but carpet is some dirty business.
+With no provocation, the carpet opens up its doors to dust mites and can host more than 5,000 of these critters per square foot!
 That’s some mightiness in the mite.

 Peanut butter and jelly spills are tough to get up out of carpeting.
-Human hair, pet dander and allergens can all march about freely in those nylon fibers, so a hardwood floor makes a lot of sense with kids.
+Human hair, pet dander, and allergens can all march about freely in those nylon fibers, so a hardwood floor makes a lot of sense with kids.
 In addition, carpets wear out a lot faster.